streamnative/pulsar-flink/README.md

 If you have already built a fat jar using the shade maven plugin above, your jar can be added to `flink run` using `--classpath`.

 > #### Note
-> the paths must specify a protocol (e.g., file://) and be accessible on all nodes.
+> The format of a path must be a protocol (for example, `file://`) and the path should be accessible on all nodes.

 Example